How the Uniting NSW.ACT Board governs.

 The purpose of the Audit and Risk Committee is to assist the Board with its oversight and monitoring responsibilities in relation to: strategic risks; operating risks of Uniting services; risks relating to Uniting’s role within the national Uniting Church network; and Uniting’s role in community services operated in the broader Church, as governed by the Uniting Church By-laws.

-This Committee has 5 Board members.
-Meetings are attended by the Executive Director, Director of Finance and Strategy (Chief Financial Officer), Director of Governance, Risk and Quality, and other senior executives and managers by invitation.
+This Committee has 4 Board members.
+Meetings are attended by the Executive Director, Director of Finance and Strategy (Chief Financial Officer), Director of Governance, Risk and Quality, and other senior executives by invitation.
 Representatives of the external auditor and any other Board members also attend meetings as required.

 Finance, Investment and Capital Committee

 The purpose of the Finance, Investment and Capital Committee is to assist the Board with its oversight and monitoring responsibilities in relation to strategy, governance and risk in: financial performance; real property and capital works; material and significant investments (including information technology, service acquisitions, joint ventures etc); and financial investments and liquidity issues.